rhenry7/shleepy_mobile_react-native/README.md

 # shleepy_mobile_react-native

-This is mobile version of a previous project that uses TypeScript and React Native to create a mobile sleep app using various forms of ambient sounds.
+This is a mobile sleep/ambient noise app made with TypeScript and React Native.

 Tools used:
-Firebase for handling authentication.
-Will connect to Firestore for storing and retrieving sound files.
+Firebase for handling authentication and storage used to store sound files.
-React-Native Navigation for handling user navigation.
+Redux and Redux ToolKit for state management.
-TypeScript.
+React-Native-Navigation for navigation.
 Expo for app set up and testing features.
-Expo AV and React-Native-Trackplayer for using audio.
+Expo AV and React-Native-TrackPlayer for playing audio.